Azathothas/Stars/README.md

 - [p0dalirius/crawlersuseragents](https://github.com/p0dalirius/crawlersuseragents) – Python script to check if there is any differences in responses of an application when the request comes from a search engine's crawler.
 - [p0dalirius/objectwalker](https://github.com/p0dalirius/objectwalker) – A python module to explore the object tree to extract paths to interesting objects in memory.
 - [p0dalirius/webapp-wordlists](https://github.com/p0dalirius/webapp-wordlists) – This repository contains wordlists for each versions of common web applications and content management systems (CMS).
 Each version contains a wordlist of all the files directories for this version.
+- [packing-box/bintropy](https://github.com/packing-box/bintropy) – Analysis tool for estimating the likelihood that a binary contains compressed or encrypted bytes
 - [packing-box/docker-packing-box](https://github.com/packing-box/docker-packing-box) – Docker image gathering packers and tools for making datasets of packed executables and training machine learning models for packing detection
 - [pahaz/sshtunnel](https://github.com/pahaz/sshtunnel) – SSH tunnels to remote server.
 - [pantsbuild/pants](https://github.com/pantsbuild/pants) – The Pants Build System